NTSB: Dali had two blackouts on day before bridge strike

 Even as efforts continue to remove the containership Dali from beneath the remnants of Baltimore’s Francis Scott Key Bridge, an NTSB preliminary report has been released that says that the Dali lost power twice before slamming into the bridge and that , while in port the day before striking the bridge it had experienced two blackouts.

-What happened?
+Two other things that emerge is that all drug and alcohol tests were negative and that fuel tests revealed no fuel contamination.

+What happened with the power blackouts — and in particular the two experienced while the ship was in port?
 If you’re unfamiliar with ship’s electrical circuitry, the New York Times coverage won’t insult your intelligence, but if you want the full technical nitty gritty,on the blackouts read on.

+The figure below, taken from the report, shows a simplified one-line electrical diagram of the Dali electrical power distribution system.
+The breakers shown reflect their positions at departure on March 26.

 The NTSB preliminary report says that ship’s electrical power was supplied by four alternating current generators, which were each driven by a diesel engine.
 Generator nos.
 1 and 4 were rated for 4,400 kW, and generator nos.
 2 and 3 were rated for 4,000 kW.
 The generators were connected to a 6,600-volt high-voltage (HV) main electrical bus by the vessel’s power management system that powered various shipboard equipment, including the main engine lubricating oil pumps, the bow thruster and reefer containers.